mattsousaa/Atari2600_Assembly/README.md

 **0280-0297 - RIOT (I/O,Timer)** \
 **F000-FFFF - Cartridge (ROM)**

+The specifications say that the Atari 2600 has 128 bytes of RAM memory… so how come the page zero addresses go from $00 to $FF?
+The Atari 2600's memory is indeed 128 bytes, and our page zero is 256 addresses long **($00-$FF)**.
+The 6502 chip has a 16-bit address bus giving it 256 available addresses (0 to 255).
+These addresses inform the CPU on where in memory a byte of data is located.
+But since the process of locating data is handled by the processor and not the actual memory (RAM), we end up with two different values.
+The Atari 2600 only had 128 bytes of RAM but had the ability to register the location of up to 256 total bytes of data.
+The remaining memory address locations are given to the TIA (read/write) and the RIOT (I/O,Timer).

 ## Final project

 After several lessons of Assembly language for 6502, it is proposed to carry out a final project.
 The project can be consulted in the archive [bomber.asm](https://github.com/mattsousaa/Atari2600_Assembly6502/blob/master/013_Bomber_game/bomber.asm).
 In this project, a bomber game focused on the logic of language is carried out.
 Below is a gif of the final project.